lcharleslaing/private_trained_model/README.md

 1. **Upload Documents**:
    - Go to the "Documents" tab
-   - Upload PDF, DOCX, or TXT files
+   - Upload PDF, Word (DOCX, DOC), Excel (XLSX, XLS), TXT, or Image files (JPG, PNG, GIF, BMP, TIFF, WEBP)
    - Documents will be processed and indexed automatically
+   - Excel files: All sheets and data are extracted
+   - Word files: Text and tables are extracted
+   - Image files: OCR extracts text, Vision model describes visual content

 2. **Chat**:
    - Go to the "Chat" tab